 - Using a lost or stolen card

-One of the most damaging forms of credit card fraud is identity theft, because once personal identifying information is taken it can be used for numerous fraudulent activities.
-Several credit card frauds depend on identity theft.
-If a bad actor steals a person's identifying information they can open new accounts or they can contact credit card companies, impersonating the cardholder.
+One of the most damaging forms of credit card fraud is identity theft.
+Once personally identifying information is taken, it can be used for numerous fraudulent activities.
+Several types of credit card fraud depend on identity theft.
+If a bad actor steals a person's identifying information, they can open new accounts.
+They can also contact credit card companies, impersonating the cardholder.
 They may change the address associated with the card to take over an existing account.

-Sometimes the identity theft falls short of stealing a person's complete identity.
+Sometimes identity theft falls short of stealing a person's complete identity.
 The thief may just get the number from one card.
-This sometimes happens when a company has its customer information hacked in a data breach.
+This can happen when a company has its customer information hacked in a data breach.
 Companies that store a customer's credit card information sometimes have that information stolen.
-The thief can then use the credit card number to make telephone or on-line purchases without the credit card being present.
+The thief can then use the credit card number to make telephone or online purchases without the presence of the credit card.

-Then, of course, there is the old stand-by for credit card fraud and that is the physical stealing of the card itself.
-A purse or wallet can be stolen, but the card can also be simply lost.
-There are a number of ways a card can be stolen.
+Of course, there is the old standby for credit card fraud—the physical stealing of the card itself.
+A purse or wallet can be stolen, or the card can be simply lost.
+There are many ways a card can be stolen.
 They can be taken from mailboxes or as part of a house burglary or a car break-in.
-A waiter can take in the information at a restaurant.
+A server can take in the information at a restaurant.
 Often, this type of theft will result in a fraud spree, where the perpetrator racks up charges as quickly as possible before the victim has a chance to report the card lost or stolen.

 Defenses to Credit Card Fraud

-The state and federal laws require that someone has an intent to defraud or steal to be guilty of credit card fraud.
-Mistakenly using someone else's card or unintentionally using a cancelled or expired card is not grounds to hold someone criminally liable for credit card fraud.
+The state and federal laws state that the offender must have a criminal intent to defraud or steal to be guilty of credit card fraud.
+Mistakenly using someone else's card or unintentionally using a canceled or expired card is not grounds to hold someone criminally liable for credit card fraud.
 Therefore, a criminal defense lawyer will assess intent issues when advising a client.

 Penalties for Credit Card Fraud

-The penalties for credit card fraud are dependent on the facts of the crime and the severity of the offense.
+The penalties for credit card fraud depend on the facts of the crime and the severity of the offense.
 If a credit card is stolen but not used, it may be treated as a misdemeanor or a felony.
 Misdemeanor convictions may result in jail time but often result in probation and orders to make restitution.

-The more sophisticated the crime, i.e., counterfeit cards, the more likely it will be a felony with a longer possible sentence.
-Credit card fraud over $1,000 (or other specified amount) involving the theft of the card or the number typically has a prison sentence of 1 to 5 years.
-Identity theft is treated much more harshly with prison sentences up to 10 or 20 years.
-Also, if the thief has the tools of the trade, i.e., credit card skimmers on them when they are caught, there can be additional prison time for those tools.
+The more sophisticated the crime (e.g., with counterfeit cards), the more likely it will be a felony offense.
+Credit card fraud over $1,000 (or other specified amount) involving the theft of the card or the credit card numbers may lead to a prison sentence of one to five years.
+Identity theft can be treated more harshly, with prison sentences over five years.
+Also, if the thief has the tools of the trade (e.g., credit card skimmers) on them when they are caught, they can face additional prison time.